Garnbret Takes Final Gold in Innsbruck

-The final Boulder World Cup of the 2023 season was held in Innsbruck last week, where Janja Garnbret won her 17th Boulder World Cup gold medal.
 Four flashes secured her the gold medal ahead of Natalia Grossman in second and Miho Nonaka in third.
-Natalia’s silver medal is enough to win her second Overall World Cup title ahead of Miho Nonaka in second and Brooke Raboutou in third.
+Grossman's silver medal was enough to win her third Overall World Cup title ahead of Miho Nonaka in second and Brooke Raboutou in third.

-The first half of the boulder round felt flat, with 3 competitors flashing both boulders.
-The third boulder was much harder, and the competition came alive.
-The third boulder was a steep, powerful boulder that started low and required athletes to pounce to a large sloping macro hold.
-The screw-on-jibs had been removed to make it harder for athletes to stop on it.
-The main commentator Matt Groom comments that the route setters had told him that no one could paddle through and would have to stop on the sloper.
+The main commentator, Matt Groom, comments that the route setters had told him that no one could paddle through and would have to stop on the sloper.
 Ai struggled on the move and couldn’t quite get enough height on her jumps to control the swing.
-Natalia Grossman looked confused by the boulder on the first few attempts.
+Grossman looked confused by the boulder on the first few attempts.
 On her seventh and last attempt, she managed to span between the left side pull and the sloper to reach the hold.
-However, Natalia ran out the time, matching the top hold after the buzzer had gone.
+However, Grossman ran out of time, matching the top hold after the buzzer.
 She held her head in her hands in disappointment after the Judge delivered their verdict of only a zone.

 Rank | Athlete | Country | Score |